jqno/jqno.github.io/_posts/2020-09-09-my-vim-setup.md

 ### Git

 Again, I said before that Vim shouldn't be your Git client, and I still believe in that.
 But sometimes it's useful to do a quick git blame, and for that, no plugin is better than [vim-fugitive](https://github.com/tpope/vim-fugitive), even if it contains a huge amount of feature that I never use.

+### Color scheme

+I have a weird color scheme I created myself, called [reversal.vim](https://github.com/jqno/reversal.vim).
+I find that most color schemes emphasize the reserved words in a language by giving them bright colours.
+Reversal.vim does the opposite, and emphasizes identifiers instead.
+After all, that's what the code is really about, right?

 ## Wrapping up